 - Finding a Reputable Lender May Prove Difficult: Building off the above point … Due to lack of widespread regulation, the lawsuit lending industry is rife with unethical lending practices and corrupt dealings.
 Persons interested in lawsuit loans may have to spend considerable time researching companies and weeding out the bad before finding the good.
 While doing your due diligence is never a bad thing, it can be frustrating when the very reason you are turning to lawsuit funding is that you need financial help immediately.

 The good news is that you can avoid most of these pitfalls but simply doing your homework.
 Research lawsuit lending companies, read reviews and complaints, compare interest rates and review company best practices before you submit an application with any one company.

 The amount of money a lawsuit lending company will advance you depends on a few factors, the most influential of which is the perceived value of your claim.
 Most lenders will extend advances in amounts of between 10% to 20% of the anticipated settlement or award.
 However, there are some situations in which a lender may decide to loan you more or less than the standard amount.

 Every case is different, and it is difficult to tell just how much you can anticipate receiving without first going through the underwriting process.

-That being said, NY Legal Funding considers three key factors when determining loan amounts.
+That being said, Apex Legal Funding considers three key factors when determining loan amounts.
 Those are as follows:

 - Insurance coverage amounts